Background pattern

 Do not use Fludarabina Teva 25 mg/ml

-• if you areallergicto fludarabine phosphate or to any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to fludarabine phosphate or any of the other ingredients of this medicine (listed in section 6).

 • if you have severe kidney problems.

-• if you have a low number of red blood cells due to a certain type of anemia (hemolytic anemia).
-Your doctor will have informed you if you have this disease.
+• if you have a low number of red blood cells due to a certain type of anaemia (uncompensated haemolytic anaemia).
+Your doctor will have told you if you have this disease.

 Warnings and precautions

-Consult your doctor before starting to use Fludarabina Teva 25 mg/ml.
+Consult your doctor before starting treatment with Fludarabina Teva 25 mg/ml.

 Be particularly careful with Fludarabina Teva 25 mg/ml:

-- if your bone marrow does not function properly or if your immune system does not work well or
+• if your bone marrow is not working properly or if your immune system is not working well or

-is depressed or has a history of severe infections.
+you are depressed or have a history of severe infections.

 Your doctor may decide not to give you this medicine, or may take preventive measures.

-- if during treatment your urine is red or brown, or if you have a rash or blister on your skin.
+• if during treatment your urine is red or brown, or you have a rash or any

-These symptoms may be signs of a decrease in the number of blood cells, which may be caused by the disease itself or by the treatment.
-This may last up to a year, regardless of whether you have received treatment with Fludarabina Teva 25 mg/ml before or not.
+These symptoms may be signs of a decrease in the number of blood cells, which can be caused by the disease itself or by the treatment.
+It can last up to one year, regardless of whether you have received treatment before with Fludarabina Teva 25 mg/ml or not.
 During treatment with Fludarabina Teva 25 mg/ml, your immune system may also attack different parts of your body, or your red blood cells (called "autoimmune phenomena").
-These problems can be potentially fatal.
+These problems can be life-threatening.

-If this happens, your doctor will interrupt the treatment and you may receive other medicines such as irradiated blood transfusions (see below) and corticosteroids.
+If this happens, your doctor will stop the treatment and you may receive other medicines such as irradiated blood transfusions (see below) and corticosteroids.

 You will have regular blood tests during treatment and will be closely monitored while being treated with Fludarabina Teva 25 mg/ml.